Penguins and coffee

 Starting from raw green coffee beans

-Raw green coffee beans
+A handful of green unroasted coffee beans

 talking about the roasting process

-Talking about the roasting process
+Explaining the coffee roasting process

 and the finished product